escalante-bio/mosaic/README_mosaic_rl.md

 - Extra regularisers (χ², entropy bonuses) registered through `regularizers.register()`.
 - Higher-level convenience builders (e.g. `build_protrl_phase`) that still output standard phase dicts.

-For now, `grpo_logits` plus the helper utilities are enough to unlock REINFORCE/GRPO-style experimentation without ever leaving the Mosaic comfort zone.
+For now, `grpo_logits` plus the helper utilities are enough to unlock REINFORCE/GRPO-style experimentation without ever leaving the Mosaic comfort zone. `mosaic_rl.optimizers.hf_dataset_grpo_optimizer` pairs with `build_hf_dataset_phase` for workflows that train from pre-scored datasets (prompt/completion/reward triples), mirroring pipelines such as tiny-clean-test.

+### Running in heavier environments

+The reference reproductions depend on PyTorch, TRL, and (optionally) ESM.
+If the system Python cannot import these native extensions, use one of the following execution environments:

+1. **Bindcraft micromamba** – run commands inside the Bindcraft micromamba environment (`micromamba run -n bindcraft python3 …`) to reuse its prebuilt wheels.
+2. **Modal** – wire the pipeline into `scripts/modal_app.py` and execute the function remotely; the image already installs the heavy dependencies.

+Both options leave the Mosaic code unchanged while providing reliable runtimes for the external baselines.